iit-DLSLab/get-up-isaaclab/README_deploy.md

 ## Installation Deploy using Conda

-1. install [miniforge](https://github.com/conda-forge/miniforge/releases) (x86_64 or arm64 depending on your platform) or [pixi](https://pixi.prefix.dev/latest/installation/) - the latest for full reproducibility
+1. install [miniforge](https://github.com/conda-forge/miniforge/releases) (x86_64 or arm64 depending on your platform) or [pixi](https://pixi.prefix.dev/latest/installation/) - the latter for full reproducibility.

 2. create an environment using the file in the folder [deploy/installation](./deploy/installation):